flowchart TB

 |---|---|

-| Linear programming | Product mix, transportation, blending |
+| Linear Programming (LP) | Product mix, transportation, blending |

-| Inventory models (EOQ) | When and how much to reorder |
+| EOQ inventory model | Wilson formula — when and how much to reorder |

-| Queuing theory | Bank counters, call centres, hospital triage |
+| Queuing theory | Bank counters, call centres, triage |

-| Simulation (Monte Carlo) | Risk modelling, complex systems |
+| Simulation (Monte Carlo) | Risk; complex systems |

-| Network models — PERT, CPM | Project scheduling |
+| PERT / CPM | Project scheduling |

 | Decision trees | Sequential decisions under uncertainty |